mirjamscheib/Semester_Project/Readme.md

 Based on trajectory data from 20 students using the Posmo Project App we attempt to answer the following research questions:

 - Does average travelling distance per day differ between students of different universities (ZHAW or UZH) and/or on weekends compared to workdays?
-- Does the weather condition (e.g. rain, sunshine) impact average travel distance of students by foot and/or bicycle?
+- Does the weather condition (e.g. rain, sunshine) impact average travel distance of students by foot and/or bicycle?  - impact on spatio-temporal pattern?

 <!-- (50-60 words) -->